jbilcke/latent-browser/README.md

 Then go to http://localhost:1420

 Note: development mode can be a bit a bit frustrating, as we have a lot of dependencies so it takes quite a while to load tabs.
+I invite you to run the app first with `yarn start` to see the differences.

 Sometimes it also lazy load them, compile in the background, then refresh the page.
 Don't be surprised if that happens while you were trying to type something!